 Analysis of Mergesort is straightforward, despite the fact that it is a recursive algorithm.
 The merging part takes time $\Theta(i)$ where i is the total length of the two subarrays being merged.
 The array to be sorted is repeatedly split in half until subarrays of size 1 are reached, at which time they are merged to be of size 2, these merged to subarrays of size 4, and so on as shown in Figure 7.8.
 Thus, the depth of the recursion is $\log n$ for n elements (assume for simplicity that n is a power of two).
-The first level of recursion can be thought of as working on one array of size n, the next level working on two arrays of size n, the next on four arrays of size n, and so on.
-The bottom of the recursion has n arrays of size 1.
-Thus, n arrays of size 1 are merged (requiring $\Theta(n)$ total steps), n/2 arrays of size 2 (again requiring $\Theta(n)$ total steps), n/4 arrays of size 4, and so on.
-At each of the $\log n$ levels of recursion, $\Theta(n)$ work is done, for a total cost of $\Theta(n \log n)$.
+The first level of recursion can be thought of as working on one array of size n, the next level working on two arrays of size n/2, the next on four arrays of size 1 are merged (requiring $\Theta(n)$ total steps), n/2 arrays of size 2 (again requiring $\Theta(n)$ total steps), n/4 arrays of size 4, and so on.
+At each of the log n levels of recursion, $\Theta(n)$ work is done, for a total cost of $\Theta(n \log n)$ .
 This cost is unaffected by the relative order of the values being sorted, thus this analysis holds for the best, average, and worst cases.